sonho463/gatsby-practice/content/sections/2-Portfolio.en.md

     content: "A little development from the site I made last time.
 The second Gatsby study session was held with the theme of building a site with a starter in collaboration with AirTable.
 The truth is, I feel that I have achieved what I want to do with the help of the Over40 Web Club.
 It was around the time when I began to feel the potential of Gatsby little by little.",
     extraInfo: ["Date： Oct 2020", "Client: myself", "Category: Site by GatsbyJS"] },
+	  {
+    imageFileName: "portfolio/05-ytu-th.jpg",
+    imageFileNameDetail: "portfolio/05-ytu.jpg",
+    header: "LP Yao Teacher's Union",
+    subheader: "design",
+    content: "This is the design of YTU-LP for new hires.This is in progress. but I want to show the member of YTU who have SP only.
+So, I posted it.",
+    extraInfo: ["Date： Feb 2021", "Client: Yao Teacher's Union", "Category: design"] },
 ]
 ---